Jules and Gédéon Naudet

-Jules Clément Naudet and brother Thomas Gédéon Naudet are French-American filmmakers.
+Jules Clément Naudet (born April 1973) and Thomas Gédéon Naudet (born March 1970) are French-American filmmakers.
 The brothers, residents of the United States since 1989 and citizens since 1999, were in New York City at the time of the September 11 attacks to film a documentary on members of the Engine 7, Ladder 1 firehouse in Lower Manhattan.

-Jules captured the only clear footage of the first jet, American Airlines Flight 11, hitting the North Tower of the World Trade Center.
+Jules captured the clearest footage of the first airplane, American Airlines Flight 11, hitting the North Tower of the World Trade Center when he rode with Battalion 1 to investigate a suspected gas leak in a storm drain at the intersection of Church and Lispenard streets while filming a documentary about the FDNY.
 The footage shot in 2001 was made into the 2002 documentary 9/11.
 The video camera that Jules was using that captured Flight 11 crashing into the World Trade Center is now on display in the National Museum of American History in Washington, D.C.

 Early lives

 Jules and Gédéon Naudet moved to New York City with their parents Jean-Jacques and Shiva, when they were teenagers.
 Both graduated from the New York University's Tisch School of the Arts in 1995.
 During their first years at NYU, they both used the same ID card and only paid one tuition.
 The Naudet brothers became American citizens in 1999.